heycarsten/personal-page/README.md

-# Carsten's Page
+# Carsten’s Page

-Time for a refresh.
+Time for a new personal page 🙂

-## Fresh Thots

-* Interactive and fun (explore animations etc, curious to learn)
-* Call for others to reach out for collaboration
-* Background (who tf is Carsten) still have to answer that
-* Twitter / ig integrations?

-## Copy ideas :thinking:
+## Index

+Intro:

+Hi, I’m Carsten 👋🏼

+I’m a lead software developer specializing in web applications and related technologies, I’m all about collaboration and being open and honest about what I don’t know 🙂

+## Tools and processes